 While the SA Reserve Bank now has the room to keep lending rates flat, inflationary pressure in South Africa continues to moderate downwards, which can be expected with base effects dissipating.

 These base effects have resulted in fuel price movements in addition to the imputations of pricing data which was not available during the hard lockdowns in 2020.
-This has resulted in muted inflation, which is currently being witnessed, helping to assist the SA Reserve bank in keeping rates as low as possible, and for longer.
+This led to inflation, which we currently see; helping to assist the SA Reserve bank in keeping rates as low as possible and for longer.

 The next meeting regarding lending rates will occur in mid-September, one month before the new Finance Minister, Enoch Godongwana is set to deliver his medium-term budget policy statement.

-This is if the Reserve Bank can be given enough room to maintain the accommodative policy for awhile longer than its peers, which is if financial market stability holds on and the South African rand can remain stable.
+This is assuming that the Reserve Bank gets enough leeway to continue its accommodative policy for a little longer than its rivals.
+Moreover, it is assuming that the safety of the financial markets and the South African rand can continue.

 South Africa is currently still fighting the third wave of the Covid-19 pandemic, with the phased approach towards vaccinating the population moving very slowly.
 Of 56 million South Africans, more than 7.7 million have received the first dose of Pfizer, with more than 100,000 fully vaccinated, representing only 1.6% of the population.